jpinera/jpinera.github.io/projects/acm-uhwo-promo.md

   - After Effects (Ae)
   - Animation
   - Graphics
-summary: "A short 1 minute promotional video for the Academy of Creative Media at UH-West Oahu."
+summary: "A short one minute promotional video for the Academy of Creative Media at UH-West Oahu."
 ---

 <div class="text-center p-4">